Lucien Moraud

 Lucien Moraud, KC (May 16, 1885 – May 29, 1951) was a Canadian lawyer, law professor and Conservative politician.
 He was named to the Senate of Canada on December 30, 1933, and remained a senator until his death in 1951.

-He was one of the Canadian delegates at the foundation of the United Nations.
+He was one of the Canadian delegates at the founding of the United Nations.

 Pavillon H.-Biermans-L.-Moraud, a residence hall at Université Laval, is named after him and Belgian businessperson Jean-Hubert Biermans in honour of their donations to the university.